Management: 20th century

 At the turn of the twentieth century, the need for skilled and trained managers had become increasingly apparent.
 The demand occurred as personnel departments began to expand rapidly.
-In 1915, less than one in twenty manufacturing firms had a dedicated personnel department.
-By 1929 that number had grown to over one-third.
+In 1915, fewer than 1 in 20 manufacturing firms had a dedicated personnel department.
+By 1929, that number had grown to over one-third.
 Formal management education became standardized at colleges and universities.
 Colleges and universities capitalized on the needs of corporations by forming business schools and corporate-placement departments.
 This shift toward formal business education marked the creation of a corporate élite in the US.

-By about 1900 one finds managers trying to place their theories on what they regarded as a thoroughly scientific basis (see scientism for perceived limitations of this belief).
+By about 1900, one finds managers trying to place their theories on what they regarded as a thoroughly scientific basis (see scientism for perceived limitations of this belief).
 Examples include Henry R. Towne's Science of management in the 1890s, Frederick Winslow Taylor's The Principles of Scientific Management (1911), Lillian Gilbreth's Psychology of Management (1914), Frank and Lillian Gilbreth's Applied motion study (1917), and Henry L. Gantt's charts (1910s).
 J. Duncan wrote the first college management textbook in 1911.
 In 1912 Yoichi Ueno introduced Taylorism to Japan and became the first management consultant of the "Japanese management style".
 His son Ichiro Ueno pioneered Japanese quality assurance.